dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 In principle, firewalled research could be the solution.
 Supplement companies could pay to have tests done by independent researchers.
 Consumers would have a quality signal for what products to trust, and the companies that make good stuff would make more money.
 Everyone would win (except the people selling crap products).

 This trial has discredited this idea.
 Obviously, I blame the main characters, but the media is also part of this.
 Take the first [New York Times article](https://www.nytimes.com/2017/07/03/well/eat/alcohol-national-institutes-of-health-clinical-trial.html) again.
 Remember that when this was written, the firewall was valid, as far as anyone knew.
 But the article is almost an editorial disguised as journalism.
 Besides mentioning that the study exists and is funded by industry (which is totally legit) it's largely a collection of whatever random suspicious connections they could dig up between anyone even vaguely connected to the study and the alcohol industry.
-There are also quotes about how industry funding skews research, but it doesn't engage with the fact that that's why there was supposed to be a firewall in this case.
+There are also quotes about how industry funding skews research, but it doesn't address that *that's why* there was supposed to be a firewall.

 Obviously, I'm glad the New York Times followed up on this story and revealed holes in the firewall.
 I just wish there was a more nuanced tone that engaged with the premise that the problems with industry funding are possible to overcome, at least in principle.